Simko Shikak: Territorial expansion and governance

 On October 7, 1921, Simko led the invasion of Mahabad, where 200 Iranian soldiers were killed and 150 were injured, and the city fell under Kurdish control.
 Afterwards, Simko's men entered the hospitals in the city and cut the throats of the wounded Iranian soldiers seeking treatment.
 Simko then advanced towards Iranian forces led by Qaradaghi tribe leader Amir Arshad.
 After the humiliation at Mahabad, the Iranian prime minister, Qavam al-Saltaneh, had ordered the governor of Azerbaijan to support Amir Arshad, also known as Sam Khan, who was a Qaradaghi tribal leader of the Hajialilu tribe, as the commander of a new force created to defeat Simko.
 In autumn 1920, the Hajialilu tribe gave refuge to Armenian fighters fleeing the Ottoman Empire, significantly increasing the weaponry of Amir Arshad.
 The Iranian government aimed to use a "loyal" tribal leader to fight a "disloyal" one.
 By late October 1921, the Qaradaghi tribesmen and the Iranian gendarmerie were at Sharafkhaneh and Khoy, respectively, and planned to push towards Salmas, the stronghold of Simko.
 However, Simko was aware, and had actually surprised Amir Arshad in Alma Saray, Tasuj.
 The Qaradaghi tribesmen were stunned and instantly fled, losing 200 men.
 Amir Arshad himself had panicked and fled before being killed by his own fighters.
 After defeating the Qaradaghi tribesmen, Simko defeated the Iranian gendarmerie led by Swedish Colonel Lundberg, which retreated to Khoy.
 Immediately after, Simko and the Turkish government cut ties and armed clashes broke out between them.

 The authority of Simko was recognized by a growing amount of Kurdish tribes.
 In addition to the Shikak, Simko was supported by the Herki, Mamash, Mangur, Dehbokri, Piran, Zarza, Gewrik, Feyzullabegi, Pizhdar, and the smaller tribes around Baneh.
 He was also supported by tribes in Hawraman and even Luristan.
 His authority was centered in Mahabad, although he did not live there, and his stronghold was his hometown of Chehriq.
 When he captured Mahabad in 1921, his fighters looted and pillaged the city.
 Unlike in Dilman or Urmia earlier, the victims in Mahabad were Kurds.
 Furthermore, American missionaries were also robbed and killed.
 The Kurdish victims were robbed but generally left alive, whereas the Azerbaijani victims were killed without exception.
 After capturing Mahabad, Simko added "Partisan of the Independence of Kurdistan" to his signature and began publishing a newspaper in Kurdish and Persian.
 It was unknown whether the newspaper was called Kurd or Independent Kurdistan.
 He made Mahabad his capital.
-As early as October 20, M. Saunders, the British intelligence attache in Iran, wrote that Mahabad was not under the control of Simko but under local Kurds who were more willing to cooperate with the Iranian government.
 Afterwards, the Iranian government captured the city until Simko captured it again.
 Control over the city repeatedly changed until the Iranian government captured it in August 1922.